IMJLA/PsNtfs/docs/en-US/Get-DirectorySecurity.md

 ```

 ### -Sections
+Access Control Sections to include.
+By default all Sections are included except:
-Include all sections except Audit because it requires admin rights if run on the local system and we want to avoid that requirement
+ - Audit because it requires admin rights if run on the local system and we want to avoid that requirement
+ - Group because it is a legacy Section which does not control access in Windows anymore

 ```yaml
 Type: System.Security.AccessControl.AccessControlSections